This is Chapter 3 of The Ultimate Guide to Opportunity Zone Investing

-Taxpayers wishing to invest in opportunity zones are required to deploy capital gains in qualified opportunity zone funds.
-Opportunity zone funds are structured as corporations or partnerships and invest in qualified opportunity zone property.
+Taxpayers wishing to invest in Opportunity Zones are required to deploy capital gains in Qualified Opportunity Funds.
+Such are structured as corporations or partnerships and invest in Qualified Opportunity Zone Property.

-OZ property can be one of two things — 1) an opportunity zone business; or 2) opportunity zone business property.
-An opportunity zone business can be structured as either a corporation or a partnership and must hold at least 90 percent of its assets in OZ property.
-Opportunity zone business property is tangible property used in trade or business of a qualified opportunity fund.
+QOZP can be one of two things — 1) an opportunity zone business; or 2) opportunity zone business property.
+An opportunity zone business can be structured as either a corporation or a partnership and must hold at least 90 percent of its assets in QOZP.

-Opportunity zone property is explained in more detail in Chapter 4: What are qualified opportunity funds?
+Qualified Opportunity Zone Property is explained in more detail in Chapter 4: What are Qualified Opportunity Funds?

 Opportunity Zones vs. NMTC

-The most recent place-based economic policy is the New Markets Tax Credit program.
-Much of the opportunity Zones regulatory language is borrowed from the NMTC program, but there are a few substantial differences.
+Prior to Opportunity Zones, the most recent place-based economic policy was the New Markets Tax Credit (NMTC) program.
+Much of the Opportunity Zones regulatory language is borrowed from the NMTC program, but there are a few substantial differences.

 Each program was developed to incentivize capital investment in under-invested areas of the country.
 But there are key differences in the mechanics of how this goal is achieved.